nyorain/rvg/docs/roadmap.md

 	(and by doing transform BEFORE doing stuff like tesselation...) tesselation (-> katachi) is affected by the same problem (problem of rvg?)
-Completely abolish transform state?
+	See scale.cpp.
+Currently has still problems with rotations for shapes Completely abolish transform state?
 	well, rotation and translation aren't a problem.
 Only scale.
 	Maybe allow to set pre-transform for each polygon?
 On change,